davidrhoden/davidrhoden-basic-netlify/timeline/don-martin-sound-efx-winter-1977.md

 ---
-title: "Influences: the art of Don Martin"
+title: "Influences: the art of Don Martin."
 date: 1977-12-01T12:00:00.000Z
 summary: We stuck these sound effects stickers on our dresser and our closet door.
 excerpt: We stuck these sound effects stickers on our dresser and our closet door.